open-canada/UseR/index.md

 2021-04-23:
-- New portal is created for hosting [Use R, Canada!](https://open-canada.github.io/Use-R),  [formerly R Ottawa](https://IVI-M.github.io/R-Ottawa/).
+- New portal is created for hosting [Use R, Canada!](https://open-canada.github.io/Use-R), which was formerly known as [R Ottawa](https://IVI-M.github.io/R-Ottawa/).
 This one!
 All content from [ R Ottawa](https://IVI-M.github.io/R-Ottawa/) ) is being moved here.
 - New page is created [Second Season of Lunch and Learn R: packages](learn2021.md).
 - The content from last year is moved to [First Season of Lunch and Learn R: Building COVID-19 Web App from scratch](learn2020.md).